Gan Ay Ling: Leader of the Opposition of Perlis (since 2022)

 The 2022 Perlis state election won by PN as it won 14 out of 15 state seats and therefore two-thirds supermajority of the assembly left Gan as the PH candidate who won the remaining 1 seat.
-She then became the Leader of the Opposition of Perlis replacing Asrul Nizan Abdul Jalil of PH and PKR who also lost his Sena seat to Marzita Mansor of PN in the election.
+She then became the Leader of the Opposition of Perlis replacing Asrul Nizan Abd Jalil of PH and PKR who also lost his Sena seat to Marzita Mansor of PN in the election.
 She hoped to work closely with the state government led by Menteri Besar Mohd Shukri Ramli to develop the state in the spirit of cooperation regardless of political affiliations of the federal coalition government led by Prime Minister Anwar Ibrahim although both governments are led by leaders of different and opposing political coalitions to prevent the state from falling behind other states on development.
 She also thanked Mohd Shukri on giving her equal and fair treatments and praised him for creating great achievements in terms of investments and developments he brought to the state in the first 100 days of his Menteri Besarship and his state government.